-The facility is new and has been designed to meet the needs of rest home, hospital, and secure dementia unit residents.
-Electrical equipment has been tested as required, including new equipment and biomedical equipment purchased for the proposed care suites.
+The facility has been refurbished to meet the care needs of rest home and hospital residents.
+A certificate of public use has been issued for the facility.
+Electrical equipment has been tested as required, including new equipment and biomedical equipment purchased for the proposed care apartments and suites.
 External areas are safe and accessible and meet the needs of people with disabilities.
-The dementia unit has a secure garden area available to the residents for leisure activities.

-The new facility care suites, across the three floors, are well-appointed.
-Care suites on the first and second floors have ceiling hoists in place to assist with caring for residents who require such equipment.
-One room is suitable for occupancy by two people if this service is required.
-Care suites in the dementia care area are secured with swipe access cards for entry.
+The new care apartments and suites, across the two floors, are well-appointed.
+The care suites are on the ground floor.
+All the apartments and suites have a ceiling hoist in place to assist with caring for residents who require such equipment.
+One apartment is very large and is suitable for occupancy by two people if this service is required.

-The nurse manager understood emergency procedures for the site, use of emergency equipment and supplies.
+The assistant care manager understood emergency procedures for the site, use of emergency equipment and supplies.
 There is a process in place to ensure any new staff have the appropriate training once recruited through the orientation programme.
 Annual competency thereafter takes place through a training programme which is already well established in the Metlifecare organisation.

 The fire and emergency plan has been ratified by Fire and Emergency New Zealand (FENZ).
 There are sufficient supplies available for a civil defence emergency.
-Call bells are in place.
-Security is maintained.
+Call bells are in place, including dual call bells in the apartment proposed to hold two residents.
+Security is in place.